We are an outpatient mental health facility that is not able to serve as a crisis line.

 Your provider genuinely likes you and may wish that they met you in a different setting because you could have made great friends.
 But you met in the office.
 So instead of getting to be your bestie, they get to be your therapist.
-They get to sit with you when you are in pain, they get to watch you learn to accept yourself, they get to help with problem-solving or decision-making.
+They get to support you when you are in pain, they get to watch you learn to accept yourself, and they get to help with problem-solving or decision-making.

 And then they get to say goodbye and know that you have got this shit!

 Discharging a client is sad and hard.
 But by limiting the relationship to the treatment room (or the virtual treatment room, as the case may be), your therapist also knows that if you want or need to come back for additional support, they haven't damaged the treatment relationship by getting in a fight with you over which restaurant to eat at during a night out.